bio-ontology-research-group/DeepMOCCA/README.md

     * Sample_ID
     * Predicted survival estimates for a sample, for the selected cancer type and anatomical part
     * A vector representation for the sample based on the internal representation of the model

+## Training the model

+We provide detailed instructions on how to train DeepMOCCA [here](https://github.com/bio-ontology-research-group/DeepMOCCA/tree/master/step-by-step).

 ## Scripts